Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Models

 \subsection{Properties of Dicke manifold}

-A typical basis for the Dicke states is given by $\ket{m}$, which are eigenstates of $\hat{S}_z$ satisfying $\hat{S}_z\ket{m}=m\ket{m}$, with $|m|\leq N/2$.
-Dicke states can also be represented graphically as a distribution on the surface of a collective Bloch sphere of length $N/2$ by means of various quasi-probability functions.
+A typical basis for the Dicke manifold is given by $\ket{m}$, which are eigenstates of $\hat{S}_z$ satisfying $\hat{S}_z\ket{m}=m\ket{m}$, with $|m|\leq N/2$.
+These states can also be represented graphically as a distribution on the surface of a collective Bloch sphere of length $N/2$ by means of various quasi-probability functions.
 In this paper we will exclusively use the Husimi distribution, defined as

-where $\theta$ and $\phi$ are elevation and azimuthal angles in spherical coordinates, and $\ket{\theta,\phi}$ are spin coherent states~\cite{JMRadcliffe_1971}:
+where $\theta$ and $\phi$ are zenith and azimuthal angles in spherical coordinates, and $\ket{\theta,\phi}$ are spin coherent states~\cite{JMRadcliffe_1971}:

 In particular, the Husimi function of the spin coherent state $\ket{\theta,\phi}$ is highly concentrated along the $\theta,\phi$ direction on the Bloch sphere and is rotationally symmetric around this direction.
 The distribution is of size $\sim\sqrt{N}$ transverse to the Bloch vector direction.